mfherman/r-study-group/docs/basic_data_manip.md

 -   `>` (greater than)
 -   `<=` (less than or equal to)
 -   `>=` (greater than or equal to)
--   `!` (not)
+-   `!=` (is not equal to)
 -   `&` (and)
 -   `|` (or)

-You can also combine operations into one `filter` command.
+You can also combine operations into one `filter()` call.
 For example, let's create a new data frame that is only white Protestants over the age of 50.

 ``` r
 trump_voters <- filter(gss_cat, race == "White" & age > 50 & relig == "Protestant")